geoserver/geoserver-history/doc/en/user/source/data/gdal.rst

 Installing GDAL
 ---------------

-GDAL is not a GeoServer extension, but in order for GeoServer to leverage the GDAL libraries, GDAL must be installed on your host system.
+GDAL is not a standard GeoServer extension, as the GDAL library files are built into GeoServer by default.
+However, in order for GeoServer to leverage these libraries, the GDAL (binary) program itself must be installed through your host system's OS.
+Once this program is installed, GeoServer will be able to recognize GDAL data types.

 #.
 Navigate to the `imageio-ext download page <https://imageio-ext.dev.java.net>`_.
 #.
 Select the most recent stable binary release.